 Now you know what scalability is and the many aspects to consider when creating a working scaling strategy.
 Now, it’s time to learn how to make software scalable.

 A single point of failure (SPOF) is the first thing to avoid during scaling, as the dysfunction of one such component stops the entire system.
-It’s important to eliminate such weak spots to ensure consistency and continuity of service delivery.
-To achieve the latter, you should split the architecture into smaller, manageable, and more independent parts.
-Luckily, this approach lies at the core of software program scaling.
+To ensure consistency and continuity of service delivery, split the architecture into smaller, manageable, and more independent parts.

 While horizontal scaling has its benefits (greater compliance, on-premise control), the capacity of scaling up is limited.
 We suggest going with the scale-out approach, where you can start small and gradually build up your system.
 This is particularly useful if you deal with cloud-based SaaS products or want to move your product to the cloud.
 Here’s why: